wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-inputs-hardware.rst

 Footnotes
 ---------

 ..
 [1] A 12-bit resolution yields :math:`2^12`, or 4096 different values.
 For a 5V range, that's an effective resolution of approximately 1.2 mV, or .0012V.
+The actual accuracy specification is plus-or-minus 50mV, so the discretization is not the limiting factor in the measurement accuracy.
 ..
 [2] All power pins are actually connected to a single rail, as are all ground pins - there is no need to use the power/ground pins corresponding to a given signal pin.